 Editors' note: The original Google Pixel XL review, first published in October 2016, follows.

 It's the Google Pixel XL's time to shine.
-With Samsung's $3 billion, exploding fiasco painfully out of the picture, the 5.5-inch Pixel XL is the premier high-end large-screen phone to get.
+With Samsung's $3 billion, exploding Galaxy Note 7 fiasco painfully out of the picture, the 5.5-inch Pixel XL is the premier high-end large-screen phone to get.

 Its overall excellent camera and deep integration with Google's new Assistant software give it an edge over the OnePlus 3 and LG V20.
-Samsung's Galaxy S7 Edge remains an outstanding 5.5-inch phone as well, but the Pixel XL (and smaller, somewhat cheaper ) compels us with that pure, unadulterated Android experience.
+Samsung's Galaxy S7 Edge remains an outstanding 5.5-inch phone as well, but the Pixel XL (and smaller, somewhat cheaper Pixel) compels us with that pure, unadulterated Android experience.

 I can (and do!) heartily recommend the Pixel XL for large-screen users who want a top-notch camera and pure Android with prompt updates.
 To save a little cash, opt for the smaller Pixel.

 This review answers your major Pixel XL questions, but because both Pixel phones are so incredibly similar, you should read my complete Pixel review for all the nitty-gritty details.

 For the past six years, Google partnered up with other phone makers like Motorola, Samsung, and most recently Huawei and LG, to make its Nexus phones.
 But Google is ditching that sub-brand and starting over.
 Now, it's folding these two phones into its family of in-house designed products, known as Pixel (which already includes a tablet and laptops).
 And though HTC assembled the Pixel phone and Pixel XL together, Google designed and engineered it.